 SCOTT HORSLEY: No. This is a bold plan.
 It attempts to cut trillions of dollars from the federal budget, and, as you say, unlike the debate we've been witnessing for the past few months, which is focused on this narrow piece, the discretionary nondefense spending, this plan does go after the big-ticket items, and that includes Medicare and Medicaid.

 NORRIS: So how exactly would this plan save money on health care?

-Dr. ALICE RIVLIN (Member, National Commission on Fiscal Responsibility and Reform): It is slower than health costs have been growing recently, but that's the point.
+ALICE RIVLIN: It is slower than health costs have been growing recently, but that's the point.
 We have to find a way to slow the growth of health costs generally, not just in Medicare, but unless we do, we're in real trouble.
 The current system is not sustainable.